dell/csm-docs/content/docs/getting-started/installation/installationwizard/operator.md

    ```

 - **Custom Registry Approach:**
 Alternatively, you can specify `customRegistry` and `retainImageRegistryPath` in the configuration.
-In this case, images will be pulled from the custom registry while retaining the original image path structure.
+The custom registry approach allows you to redirect all container image pulls to a registry of your choice while optionally preserving the original image path structure.
+This is useful in environments where images must be sourced from a private or enterprise-approved registry.

-   - **customRegistry** –  When a user wants to pull all images from their own registry, they can set the customRegistry field in the CSM CR.
-All images will be pulled from this registry using the default names and paths.
+   - **customRegistry** –  The customRegistry field in the CSM Custom Resource (CR) enables administrators to override the default image registry.
+When specified, all images are pulled from the custom registry using their default image names and paths, unless otherwise modified by additional configuration.

-   - **retainImageRegistryPath** – RetainImageRegistryPath is the boolean flag used to retain image registry path.
-This value is only used if customRegistry is set.
+   - **retainImageRegistryPath** – The retainImageRegistryPath field is a boolean flag that determines whether the original image path structure should be preserved when using a custom registry.
+This parameter is only evaluated when customRegistry is set.

+      - retainImageRegistryPath: **false**
-      - When set to false and customRegistry set to my.artifactory-registry.example, a sample image will be pulled from my.artifactory-registry.example/csi-vxflexos:v2.16.0
+          When set to false, only the registry hostname is replaced.
+For example, with customRegistry=my.artifactory-registry.example, an image such as csi-vxflexos:v2.16.0 will be pulled from `my.artifactory-registry.example/csi-vxflexos:v2.16.0`.
+      - retainImageRegistryPath: **true**
-      - When set to true and customRegistry set to my.artifactory-registry.example, a sample image will be pulled from my.artifactory-registry.example/dell/container-storage-modules/csi-vxflexos:v2.16.0<br><br>
+          When set to true, the full original image path under the registry is retained.
+For example, with customRegistry=my.artifactory-registry.example, the same image will be pulled from `my.artifactory-registry.example/dell/container-storage-modules/csi-vxflexos:v2.16.0`. <br><br>

    **Sample CustomRegistry Configuration:**
    ```yaml